duneanalytics/spellbook/ethereum/prices/README.md

 ## Outro

-We are always looking to improve this even further, if you have any ideas or comments, don't hesistate to open a PR or contact us in our Discord.
+We are always looking to improve this table, if you have any ideas or comments don't hesistate to open a PR or contact us in our Discord.